Lupundra [more detail below] Basic Appearance

 Some werewolves can control when they change, others change during a full moon.
 Lupundra do neither.
 Instead, they are forced into changing every new

 moon.
 Those attempting to keep themselves contained often keep track of when these nights are coming, and will bring themselves as far from populated areas as possible before the change occurs.
 Others simply stay away from civilization for the entirety of their lives, and others still look forward to such nights.

 Many old legends say that the only way to kill a werewolf is by using silver.
 This is true for the lupundra, but only if the silver comes in contact with the heart.
 Bleeding out is also an option so long as the wounds causing the bleeding are inflicted with silver weapons.
 Recovery from such wounds will always result in scarring.
 There are several other 'pressure points' that can have a variety of effects on the lupundra (temporary paralysis, mild stunning, instant loss of consciousness, etc.).
 Most memories of the "rampage" are forgotten, or pushed to the back of the lupundra's mind once they return to a human state.
 With practice, these memories can be reached with minimal effort.
 The same is true of a lupundra recalling human memories, though this is usually more difficult due to communication barriers between the bestial and human mindsets.If there are any questions regarding the lupundra, feel free to ask.
-Galgazian
+Companions

 Ojuk ♂: beta; dark brown fur, scarred face (mount)

 Shade ♀: pup; black fur, stealthy and smart